inoutrainbows/guideme-backend/README.md

-# How to run this
+# How to run this for the Team

 python3 -m venv myenv